 X. OTHER BUSINESS AND ADJOURNMENT

 The Chairman then asked the stockholders if there were any matters they wished to raise.

-The moderator of the meeting, Mr. Francis Victor G. Salas, Investor Relations Officer, read out questions submitted by stockholders through the Company's ASM Platform:
+The moderator of the meeting, Ms. Jacqui de Jesus, Investor Relations Officer, read out questions submitted by stockholders through the Company's ASM Platform: